AIT-WATCHMAN/WMUtils/readme.md

 rat-pac.
 Larger tools (again like watchmakers and sibyl) can live within their own home repositories, but should be linked here as a git submodule.

-_Note: This directory is based partially on git submodules, run setup.sh to enable auto fetch/clone of submodules_
+_Note: This directory is based partially on git submodules, run update.sh to collect submodule changes_

 Submodules
 ----------